 Created By: ODHS

-Point of Interest No. 3.
-Stop at No. 51 High Street adjacent to the uncontrolled crossing and opposite the United Reformed Church.
-Look across the street at the small house between the United Reform Church and the Hairdressing Salon.
+Point of Interest Number 3.
+Having stopped at Number 51 High Street opposite the United Reformed Church, look across the street at the small house (Number 44) between the United Reform Church and the Hairdressing Salon.
+See image above.

 Number 44 was the home of John Millward, a famous lace designer, who specialised in designs for the crowns of babies’ caps, during the first quarter of the 1800s.
 Around this time the local lace makers were feeling the effects of the competition from the machine made lace in Nottingham.
 However at first, the machines couldn’t copy anything with a round shape such as babies’ caps.
 So lots of these babies’ caps were hand made and many exported to America.